ddddamian/100-days-of-code/log.md

 ### Day 5: January 05, 2018

 **Today's Progress**: Did some more work on the "School Catalogue" freeform project on "codecademy".
+Read chapter 5 of "The Phoenix Project".

 **Thoughts** Continuing....